boyan1001/2048/README.md

 ```
 Contributing
 ---
 Feel free to dive in!
-[Open an issue](https://github.com/boyan1001/2048/issues)or submit PRs.
+[Open an issue](https://github.com/boyan1001/2048/issues) or submit PRs.

 Standard Readme follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.